JolonB/PrintCameraBot/README.md

 This can be done with `python -m pip install -r requirements.txt`.

 Now you're ready to go.

+### Creating the email address

+The instructions here are specific to Gmail accounts.
+You will need to find how to make it work with a different account if you choose to use one.

+1. Create a new Google Account.
+Take note of the email address and password.
+1. Enable less secure apps by going to [this page](https://myaccount.google.com/lesssecureapps) and setting *"Allow less secure apps"* to **ON**.

+That's all that needs to be done, however, if you want additional security, you may be able to set up a whitelist on the account to only allow emails from the desired sender.

 ### Generating a 2-factor authentication code